 HelloAva is a platform for personalized skincare that is aimed at picking the right products for specific skin types.
 To get recommendations, customers need to create a user profile where they are asked to fill out a quiz about their skin.
 The ML system analyzed the data and assigns an advisor picked by aestheticians from a bank of 2,000 products and based on dermatologically-driven data.

 Boohoo switched a visual search functionality to their mobile website which is based on image recognition.
 Customers upload their images and the system looks through the similar products in stock.

 Even on the testing stage, the numbers were impressive.
-The conversion rate increased in 100% comparing to cases when people did not use the new feature.
-The pageviews increased in 135%.
-And an average order value grew in 12%.
+The conversion rate increased by 100% compared to cases when people did not use the new feature.
+The pageviews increased by 135%.
+And an average order value grew by 12%.
 This is how only one ML-based feature drove an increase in sales.